sgupta70/Engineering_4_Notebook/README.md

 ```

 #### Reflection
-This assignment was too bad, getting help from google and [River](https://github.com/rivques) code, I was able to easily trouble shoot and see why it wasn't working.
-My biggest problem was that it was just loading very slowly so it took forever to type in the coordinates but it worked well and printed out what I needed.
+This assignment was just adding on from what we did above so the code wasn't bad.
+We already wired an OLED screen so I didn't need to fix my wiring at all and I had some code from that assignment so I knew how to turn it on and get it to print.

 # CAD